Apply

 But more importantly, it gives people the chance to slowly discover a more real China through everyday life.

 I want to change that.
-Not by telling you what to think.
-But by giving you a place to stay long enough to see for yourself.
+Not by telling you what to think, but by giving you a place to stay long enough to see it for yourself.

 This is not a hotel.
 It's not a tour.